 If you have completed a degree, a diploma or a substantial amount of course work in a specific program, you may qualify for direct entry into a full-time program.
 If approved, you would be awarded credit for a portion of a program.

 Even when you're granted transfer credit, most applicants are required to do additional course work before starting at the advanced level.
 So when applying for direct entry, allow time for your application to be assessed and to take courses before the start of your advanced studies.Acceptance into direct entry is dependent on many factors: seat availability, meeting course equivalencies, department approval, competitiveness and application and document submission with sufficient time for review.

 for programs starting the following September

 for programs starting in January

-If you have interrupted full-time studies at BCIT and wish to re-enter your program, you must resolve any previous academic difficulties and submit an application into the level at which you would like to resume your studies.
+If you have paused your full-time studies at BCIT and wish to re-enter your program, you must resolve any previous academic difficulties and submit an application for the level at which you would like to resume your studies.
 Your admission will depend on:

 Note: To access these PDF files, you will require Acrobat Reader (free)

 - Digital Design and Development

 - Human Resource Management